greatscottgadgets/cynthion/docs/source/developer/soc_firmware_compilation.rst

 Running Firmware Unit Tests
 ---------------------------

-Once the firmware is running on the SoC you can execute some unittests to exercise the firmware.
+Once the firmware is running on the SoC you can execute some unit tests to exercise the firmware.

 In order to do this you will need to connect both the **CONTROL** and **AUX** ports of the Cynthion to the host and then run:

 .. code-block:: sh

-    # change to the cynthion firmware directory
+    # change to the Cynthion firmware directory
     cd firmware/moondancer/

     # run firmware unit tests